Don’t panic if you receive a 1099-C for your deceased spouse. You might not owe any or as much money at tax time as you think.

-My husband passed away in February 2016.
+My husband passed away in February of last year.
 I received Form 1099-C in his name for $15,000 for cancellation of a credit card debt.
 It has Code G marked, which says, “Decision or policy to discontinue collection.”

 My name is not on this credit card.
 Do I have to include this income on my taxes this year?
 Sally, I am so upset.
 I hope the IRS doesn’t take my home if I can’t pay this.
 I live in Virginia. – Stacey

 When the 1099-C Cancellation of Debt forms come out every year, they cause a lot of people huge amounts of worry and stress.
 Most of that worry is unwarranted or overblown, fortunately.

 In your case, you probably owe little or no any tax on your late husband’s canceled debt.
 If you do have a tax bill as a result of it, you won’t lose your house over it.
 You have three things working in your favor.

 First, most people have debt canceled when they have more debts than assets with which to pay them.
 That means they probably qualify to have some or all the canceled debt excluded from income because of “insolvency” – debts in excess of assets.